-The Meat Science Facility provides meat processors and entrepreneurs an opportunity to use various aspects of a 23,000- square foot, state-of-the-art meat science research and teaching complex.
+The Meat Science Facility, located in Weber Hall, provides meat processors and entrepreneurs an opportunity to use a 23,000 square foot, state-of-the-art meat science research and teaching complex.
 This facility, completed in 1988, provides opportunities for harvest, chilling, fabrication, processing, curing, smoking, packaging, display, and cooking of meats.

 The department's well-equipped laboratories and classrooms enable:

 - Fundamental studies of muscle biology related to meat science.

 - Evaluation of genotypes for optimal growth, development, and meat quality.

 - Development of value-added meat products.

 - Study of slaughter, carcass washing, chilling and hot processing, traditional fabrication, and pathogen intervention control procedures.